deepak-appinventiv/checkpoint_doc/docs/quivio/components/imageBackgroundWrap.md

 # ImageBackground Wrapper

-The `ImageBackground` component is a flexible and reusable React Native component for rendering content over a customizable background image.
-This component supports styling and integrates seamlessly with other React Native elements.
+The `ImageBackground` component is a flexible and reusable component for rendering content over a customizable background image.
+This component supports styling and integrates seamlessly with other  elements.

 ## Usage